 As a school trustee or someone interested in trusteeship, anything that can inform us of our role and be able to support our processes and decision making is valuable.
 Professional development opens us up to new possibilities and new ways of thinking.

-We live in an ever-developing world of knowledge; our aim is for us all to be ‘life-long-learners’, just like our tamariki in our schools.
+We live in an ever-developing world of knowledge, our aim is for us all to be ‘life-long-learners’, just like our tamariki in our schools.

 In this knowledge hub you will find our learning sorted into our four governance areas.
-Just click in the area you want, and then select the appropriate module(s) you would like to do.

-Alternatively, you can use the search function or fast index to discover topics you want to learn, then select one.
+You can use the search function or fast index to discover topics you want to learn, then select one.